 Expanding Beyond Design to Full-Funnel AI Marketing

-The acquisition of MagicBrief represents Canva’s most deliberate move to deepen its push into ad analytics and marketing performance.
-MagicBrief, founded in 2022, offers insights on ad spending, engagement rates, and competitor benchmarks.
-This technology will now be integrated into Canva’s evolving ecosystem.
-It allows users to create, deploy, and analyze their content all within the same platform.
+Ad analytics and marketing performance technology will now be integrated into Canva’s evolving ecosystem.
+This allows users to create, deploy, and analyze their content within a single platform.
 Cliff Obrecht, Canva’s co-founder and COO, confirmed the integration of MagicBrief’s tools.
-They will be part of a new Canva product set to launch later this year.
+They will be part of a new Canva product launching later this year.

 Read More: The Digital Gold Rush | Acquiring Online Businesses for Rapid Growth